KxSystems/docs/docs/wp/permissions/index.md

 ## Conclusion

 This paper was an introduction to permissioning in kdb+ without using LDAP or any other external entitlements system.
-As kdb+ is the market leader in the storage and retrieval of big data, it is the database technology of choice for the world’s top financial institutions and as such it is used to store sensitive, proprietary information.

 In order to pass a security audit, access to this data should be controlled and logged to ensure that only those who are entitled to view the information are able to do so.

 We have described a number of methods of securing a kdb+ process.
 We examined the concept of splitting clients into separate groups or classes, each with different permission levels.
 We examined how to block write access on a kdb+ process, and how to restrict certain users from viewing proprietary code.
 While the system described in the paper offers a broad coverage, including blocking some forms of code injection, it is not intended to be complete.